NappingPiglet/dicecloud-v2-guide/documentation-for-properties/spell-list.md

 The maximum number of spells that can be prepared at one time in this spell list.
 Accepts both numbers and calculations.
 If left empty, the spell list will ignore spell prepared limits.

+### Spell Save DC

+The calculation for the DC of the saving throws for spells that are a part of this spell list.

+### Attack Roll Bonus

+The bonus to attack rolls for spells that are a part of this spell list.

 ### Tags

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.